 The formats of Pathways and Stepping Stone parallel each other.
 Each is a one-year program divided into two phases.
 Phase one (1) is a minimum 21-week inhouse stay.
 The child will participate in graduated off-grounds visits with the parent-guardian ranging from one (1) hour to seventy-two (72) hours during the first phase of the program.
 The child and parent-guardian will receive appropriate services on an individualized basis during this phase based on the resident's case plan.
-Parental cooperation and participation is vital.
+Parental cooperation and participation is vital to the child's success in the program.
 Some group programming for the child will also be included.
-During this phase the child will receive a medical screening and any follow-up medical care as deemed appropriate by the nursing staff.
 The Educational Service Center of Lorain County provides educational services for the residents in the facilities.
 Three certified teachers are present Monday - Friday to work with the residents of Pathways and Stepping Stone.